-$$w{ij} = \begin{cases} \exp\left\{-\delta{ij}^2/h_i^2\right\} & \text{, if } \delta{ij} \text{ is measured} \\ 0 & \text{, otherwise} \end{cases} , \tag{15}$$ where $h_i = \max_j \delta{ij}$ .
-This choice of $w{ij}$ , which equalizes the (nonzero) weight distribution in all sensors, has robust performance as shown in the experiments reported in Section 7.
+$$w{ij} = \begin{cases} \exp\left\{-\delta{ij}^2/h{ij}^2\right\} , \text{ if } \delta{ij} \text{ is measured} \\ 0 , \text{ otherwise} \end{cases}, \tag{16}$$ where $h{ij} = \max \{\max_k \delta{ik}, \max_k \delta{kj}\}$.
+This choice of w{ij} , which equalizes the (nonzero) weight distribution in all sensors, has robust performance as shown in the experiments reported in Section 7.
+Other weighting schemes are also possible, ranging from alternative monotone functions to a naive choice of unit weights for measured distances.

-- (2) The question of how to adaptively choose the neighbors of each node (i.e., which weights are made positive) in order to decrease communication costs or improve localization performance is addressed in Section 6. - (3) Regarding the initialization of the algorithm, every node requires an initial estimate of its position.
+(2) The question of how to adaptively choose the neighbors of each node (i.e., which weights are made positive) in order to decrease communication costs or improve localization performance is addressed in Section 6.

+(3) The values of r_i should be chosen according to prior information.
+For example: if prior information about node i was obtained using GPS, then r_i should reflect the accuracy of the GPS sensor used; or, if anchor nodes are subject to small displacements, like vibrations, r_i should quantify the mean squared error between the node's average position and the its expected movements.
+Under a Bayesian perspective, the choice of r_i is analogous to the problem of subjective prior choice in a Bayesian model and thus can be guided by similar principles.
+Also, as in Bayesian problems, as more measurements per sensor are collected, the influence of the values of r_i are discounted in the final solution.
+Section 7 includes a discussion on the influence of r_i in experimental results.

+(4) Regarding the initialization of the algorithm, every node requires an initial estimate of its position.
 This can be done using the algorithms proposed in [Savarese et al. 2001] or [Čapkun et al. 2001]: each node builds its local coordinate system, which is then passed along the network until a rough global map of the network is built.
-In the experiments reported in Section 7, we found that the algorithm was robust with respect to "rough" initial position estimates. - (4) In the description of the algorithm, it was assumed for notational convenience, that the algorithm cycles through the network in an ordered fashion (i.e., messages are passed between nodes in the order $1, 2, \ldots, n$ ).
+In the experiments reported in Section 7, we use a naive random initialization and found that the algorithm was robust with respect to these "rough" initial position estimates.

+(5) In the description of the algorithm, it was assumed for notational convenience, that the algorithm cycles through the network in an ordered fashion (i.e., messages are passed between nodes in the order 1, 2, ..., n).
 However, many other non-cyclic update rules are possible.
 In particular, one possibility is for (spatial) clusters of sensors to iterate among themselves until their position estimates stabilize.
-These estimates can then be transmitted to the neighboring clusters, before starting a new iteration step. - (5) Although the majorization approach used guarantees a non-increasing sequence of STRESS vales, it may converge to a local minimum of this cost function, instead of the global one, like any gradient search method.
-This behavior can be alleviated to some extent by using some of the advanced search techniques proposed in [Groenen 1993]. - 4.3.1 Computational Complexity and Energy Consumption.
-Regarding computational complexity, it is easily seen that the algorithm in Figure 1 scales as O(nL), ACM Journal Name, Vol. V, No. N, June 2004.
+These estimates can then be transmitted to the neighboring clusters, before starting a new iteration step.

+(6) Although the majorization approach used guarantees a non-increasing sequence of STRESS vales, it may converge to a local minimum of this cost function, instead of the global one, like any gradient search method.
+This behavior can be alleviated to some extent by using some of the advanced search techniques proposed in [Groenen 1993].

-where L is the total number of iterations required until the stopping rule is satisfied.
-This compares favorably to classical MDS, which requires $O(n^2T)$ operations, where T is the number of steps required by the Lanczos method to compute the necessary SVD.
+4.3.1 Computational Complexity and Energy Consumption.
+Regarding computational complexity, it is easily seen that the algorithm in Figure 1 scales as O(nL), where L is the total number of iterations required until the stopping rule is satisfied.
+This compares favorably to classical MDS, which requires $O(n^2 T)$ operations, where T is the number of steps required by the Lanczos method to compute the necessary SVD.